FRC4607/Spatial-AI/README.md

 - Setup this project and virtual environment

 ### ⚙️ Steps
+The following assumes the setup will be done from a Windows PC.

-1. Download and install Raspberry Pi OS Lite using [Raspberry Pi Imager](https://www.raspberrypi.com/documentation/computers/getting-started.html#raspberry-pi-imager)
+1. Download and install Raspberry Pi OS Lite to a micro SD card using [Raspberry Pi Imager](https://www.raspberrypi.com/documentation/computers/getting-started.html#raspberry-pi-imager)
    - In "Edit Settings":
      - **Hostname**: `frc4607-spatial-ai`
      - **Username**: `frc4607`